alexharri/website/posts/icelandic-developer-survey-2024.md

 <BarChart data="os-count" width={300} height={250} minWidth={280} minHeight={240} />

 macOS, apparently!
 A lot are using Linux as well.
-I would have definitely expected Windows to take the top spot.
+I would have expected Windows to take the top spot.

 #### Operating system by industry

 <BarChart data="os-by-industry" width={640} minWidth={450} minHeight={300} />

-Breaking operating system use by industry, we see that Windows is most used within the public sector and finance/banking, while macOS is more popular in startups, the private sector and with contractors.
+Grouping the use of operating systems by industry, we see that Windows is most used within the public sector and finance/banking, while macOS is more popular in startups, the private sector, and with contractors.

 ## Final words